pl853/Advanced-Databases-Guide/README.md

   The attribute PROJS is made up by the sub-attributes PNUMBER and HOURS.
 The other attributes , SSN and ENAME, are atomic atributes.</br>
   After you located the non-atomic attribute you create a new table , which in this case is called EMP_PROJ1, containing the primary key (SSN in this case) and the atomic attribute ENAME. </br>
   Then you create a table called EMP_PROJ2 which contains the primarykey (SSN) and the two sub-attributes of the non-atomic attribute(PROJS) which are PNUMBER and HOURS.
-In this table the primary key is (SSN,PNUMBER) because the values of PNUMBER are unique which is a neccesity for a primary key.
+In the new table we just created (EMP_PROJ2) the primary key is (SSN,PNUMBER) because the values of PNUMBER are unique which is a neccesity for a primary key.
 SSN is a foreign key to EMP_PROJ1. </br>

   But what if there are multiple non-atomic attributes? </br>
   If thats the case you should just repeat the steps for all non-atomic attributes.